Config fields, showing default values

 Three additional failure modes are surfaced at startup, not at runtime:

-signatureprocessor) rejects the unknown processor type at stream init, so a misconfigured rollout is caught at deploy time. - New edge binary without a signing identity refuses to construct the executor with a clear "no signing identity provided; this node cannot run pipelines that use the
+2. New edge binary without a signing identity refuses to construct the executor with a clear "no signing identity provided; this node cannot run pipelines that use the signature processor" message.

 Verification